cr08/srtla-packages/README.md

 ## Next steps

-In addition to the ever growing TODO list below, after exploring the Belabox platform as a whole, I'd like to explore porting this over to OpenWRT to make the networking side more accessible and expandable.
+In addition to the ever growing TODO list below for just the `srtla` tools, after exploring the Belabox platform as a whole I'd like to explore porting this over to OpenWRT to make the networking side more accessible and expandable.
 No ETA.
 Will be worked on as my free time allows.

 ## Disclaimer